learnk8s/learnk8s.io/src/microsAuthentication/content.md

 }
 ```

-Now, in the TokenReview object, the data store explicitly passes `data-store` as the audience for the token it is asking the API to review.
+Now, in the TokenReview object, the Data store explicitly passes `data-store` as the audience.

-If the token doesn't include `data-store` as an audience, the Token Review API will not authenticate the request.
+If the token doesn't include `data-store` as an audience, the Token Review API will not authorise the request.

-In other words, the data store service can assert the identity of the caller and validate that the incoming request token was meant for the data store service.
+In other words, the Data store service can assert the identity of the caller and validate that the incoming request token was meant for the data store service.

 You can find the entire application code in `service_accounts_volume_projection/data-store/main.go`.